Replace your missing teeth.

 Implant-Supported Prosthetics – When replacing several teeth, a custom implant-supported denture or bridge is a more cost-effective option.
 They’re designed to snap over a certain number of implants making them much sturdier and more supportive than their traditional counterparts.

-After Your Implant Placement
+After Your Dental Implant Placement

-Once implants are in place by the Periodontist, patients typically need a healing period of a few months.
-This gives the bone time to create a strong bond with the new implants and in order to build a solid foundation.
+Once dental implants are in place by the Periodontist, patients typically need a healing period of a few months.
+This gives the bone time to create a strong bond with the new implants in order to build a solid foundation.

 For the first few days after your surgery, you’ll want to stick to a diet of soft foods such as yogurt, pudding, applesauce, pasta, eggs, ice cream, soups and the like.
 Hydration is very important to the healing process, too, so be sure to drink plenty of fluids.
 Do not use a straw because the sucking action can loosen any sutures that may be present.
 Also, smoking inhibits the healing process and even reduces the overall chances of successful implantation.
 Therefore, we prefer that our implants patients be non-smokers or at least willing to refrain during the process.